codingwithsach/face_recognition/Documentation/Image Grayscale.md

     print("Error: Unable to load one or more images.")
 ```

-In this version, a new function `save_processed_images` is added to save the processed images to a specified folder.
+a new function `save_processed_images` is added to save the processed images to a specified folder.
 The example usage is updated to include this option.
 Adjust the `image_paths`, `csv_file`, `summary_file`, and `output_folder` variables as needed.

-Certainly!
-Let's continue by incorporating a feature to view the history of processed images during the slideshow.
+incorporating a feature to view the history of processed images during the slideshow.
 We'll create a function called `display_image_history` to show the history of processed images for a specific image.

 ```python
 import cv2